Updated November 20, 2020

 - All staff must wear personal protective equipment, including masks, face shields, and gloves when needed for color services.
 Stylists must wear clean clothes for each client.
 All staff and clients will either wash their hands vigorously before a service, or use hand sanitizer and vigorously rub their hands together as if they are washing them.

 - All staff must have their temperature taken before starting their shift, and midway through their shift.
 If their temperature lifts to above 100.0, they must go home.
 Stylists cannot see clients until they have had a temperature reading below 100.0 for at least 72 hours.

 - Ginger Salon has implemented a 30 minute period between all clients, which stylists must use to deep clean their area, change clothes, and reset for their next client.

 - All services must be pre shampooed at GInger Salon.
 All haircuts must be shampooed thoroughly before a service can be performed.
 If this is not possible, in the case of hair coloring or dry cutting, gloves must be used by stylists at all times.
 After a shampoo service has been performed, stylists do not need to continue wearing gloves to complete the haircutting service.
 Gloves do need to be worn during all consultations.

 Frequently Asked Questions

 Q: I want to have my hair cut dry, why can’t I have my hair cut dry?
-Why do I have to come into the salon with clean hair, and then have you shampoo it and leave with wet hair?
+Why do I have to come into the salon with clean hair, and then have you shampoo it?

 A: As of phase one, no one can get a haircut with dry hair.
 Just like hands, hair must be washed twice in order for our stylists to be able to cut it without gloves.
 This is a rule set by the Oregon Health Authority.
 We can’t cut hair with gloves because gloves pull hair.
 Because you cannot wash and dry hair for color services, stylists will be using gloves the entire time until they can wash out the color and continue with the service.